CientistaVuador/PhysicsExperiment/README.md

-# BakedRaytracingLighting
+# PhysicsExperiment
-Experimenting with baked raytracing lighting
+Experimenting with physics.

 Java 17 and OpenGL 3.3 is required.